Coherent structures in nonlocal systems -- functional analytic tools: Application of Center Manifolds: a Lyapunov-Center Theorem

 \textit{Step 4:} Extend the resulting 1-parameter family of solutions to a 2-parameter family by adding a shift parameter.

 Theorem \ref{LC} will then follow almost immediately using the center manifold theorem.

 The difficulty in steps 2 and 3 lies in the fact that for a $C^1$ nonlinearity, the reduced equation cannot be solved with the Implicit Function Theorem, since the linear terms vanish.
-Dividing out the trivial solution does produce linear terms, but loses regularity, so that a more hands-on contraction argument rather than an implicit function theorem is needed to establish existence and uniqueness, taking into account different smoothness in variables and parameters.
+Dividing by the parameter to eliminate the trivial solution does produce linear terms, but loses regularity, so that a more hands-on contraction argument rather than an implicit function theorem is needed to establish existence and uniqueness, taking into account different smoothness in variables and parameters.